econ-ark/econ-ark-tools/Virtual/Machine/ISO-maker/Files/For-Target/XUBUNTARK-body.md

 1. The screensaver and lock-screen features are turned off by default
    * Fix this, if desired, using the control panel at the upper left
+1. The machine is configured with only one username: econ-ark
+   * The password is the username spelled backwards
+1. This machine is highly insecure
+   * Do not store important personal information on it

-Several tools for communicating with the VM are installed
+Several tools for communicating with the machine are installed

 1. An ssh server is installed and operating
    * You should be able to connect via a command like: